 1/ Reading I: The joy of salvation

 1.1/ The differences exist between the two conditions: with God and without Him.
 Many people who don’t want to give up their sins because they want to enjoy all worldly pleasures; they think life must be bored if they have to live according to God’s teaching.
-They never have the experience of a truly free person who isn’t addicted to any worldly things; this kind of people enjoys life to its fullness, as expressed in details by the prophet:
+They never have the experience of a truly free person who isn’t addicted to any worldly things; this kind of people enjoys life to its fullness, as expressed in detail by the prophet:

-(1) When God leads, a dry desert will be a fertile land: “The wilderness and the dry land shall be glad, the desert shall rejoice and blossom; like the crocusit shall blossom abundantly, and rejoice with joy and singing.
+(1) When God leads, a dry desert will be a fertile land: “The wilderness and the dry land shall be glad, the desert shall rejoice and blossom; like the crocuses shall blossom abundantly and rejoice with joy and singing.
 The glory of Lebanon shall be given to it, the majesty of Carmel and Sharon.
 They shall see the glory of the LORD, the majesty of our God.”
 Lebanon, Mt.
 Carmel and Sharon are well-known places for their locations or fertile land: Lebanon for its wood; Mt.
-Carmel for its high position looking down to the Mediteranean Sea and the Jezreel large and fertile valley all the way to Galilean Sea; and Sharon for its big and beautiful roses.
+Carmel for its high position looking down to the Mediterranean Sea and the Jezreel large and fertile valley all the way to Galilean Sea; and Sharon for its big and beautiful roses.

 (2) People have courage and eager to live: A reckless life will lead people to all kind of diseases and desperation; they see no hope in future and have no power to rise up.
 This is the condition of the Israelites in exile.
-The prophet Isaiah was sent by God to instill hope in them: “Strengthen the weak hands, and make firm the feeble knees.
+The prophet Isaiah was sent by God to instill hope in them: “Strengthen the weak hands and make firm the feeble knees.
 Say to those who are of a fearful heart, “Be strong, fear not!
 Behold, your God will come with vengeance, with the recompense of God.
 He will come and save you.””

 (3) All diseases will be healed: “Then the eyes of the blind shall be opened, and the ears of the deaf unstopped; then shall the lame man leap like a hart, and the tongue of the dumb sing for joy.”
-These things will be fulfilled in Messiah’s age but people need to come to him in order to be healed, both physical and spiritual sickness.
+These things will be fulfilled in Messiah’s age, but people need to come to him in order to be healed, both physical and spiritual sickness.

 1.2/ Only those who are pure and holy can climb up God’s holy mountain: Isaiah talked about the remnant, those who will survive God’s punishment and purification.
 He emphasized that not all the Israelites on exile will be returned and prosperous, only those who recognized their sins, repented and completely trusted in God will be saved.
 The ones who intentionally continued their sinful life won’t have a chance to return, as the prophet foretold: “the unclean shall not pass over it, and fools shall not err therein.
 No lion shall be there, nor shall any ravenous beast come up on it; they shall not be found there, but the redeemed shall walk there.”